usdoj-crt/beta-ada/_pages/_resources/title-ii-primer.md

 People with mobility, circulatory, or respiratory disabilities use a variety of devices for mobility.
 Some use walkers, canes, crutches, or braces while others use manual or power wheelchairs or electric scooters, all of which are primarily designed for use by people with disabilities.
 Public entities must allow people with disabilities who use these devices into all areas where the public is allowed to go.

-{% asset project-images/segway-opdmd.jpg alt="A woman using a wheelchair and her service animal enter a building." height="300" width="175" %}
+{% asset project-images/segway-opdmd.jpg alt="A man with prosthetic legs using a Segway" height="350" width="200" %}

 Advances in technology have given rise to new power-driven devices that are not necessarily designed specifically for people with disabilities, but are being used by some people with disabilities for mobility.
 The term “other power-driven mobility devices” is used in the ADA regulations to refer to any mobility device powered by batteries, fuel, or other engines, whether or not they are designed primarily for use by individuals with mobility disabilities, for the purpose of locomotion.
 Such devices include Segways®, golf cars, and other devices designed to operate in non-pedestrian areas.
 Public entities must allow individuals with disabilities who use these devices into all areas where the public is allowed to go, unless the entity can demonstrate that the particular type of device cannot be accommodated because of legitimate safety requirements.
 Such safety requirements must be based on actual risks, not on speculation or stereotypes about a particular class of devices or how individuals will operate them.